Phenobarbital: Other uses

-Phenobarbital properties can effectively reduce tremors and seizures associated with abrupt withdrawal from benzodiazepines.

 Phenobarbital is occasionally prescribed in low doses to aid in the conjugation of bilirubin in people with Crigler–Najjar syndrome, type II, or in people with Gilbert's syndrome.
 In infants suspected of neonatal biliary atresia, phenobarbital is used in preparation for a ^{99m}Tc-IDA hepatobiliary (HIDA; hepatobiliary ^{99m}Tc-iminodiacetic acid) study that differentiates atresia from hepatitis or cholestasis.

 In massive doses, phenobarbital is prescribed to terminally ill people to allow them to end their life through physician-assisted suicide.